open-telemetry/opentelemetry-specification/specification/schemas/overview.md

 - OpenTelemetry publishes a telemetry schema as part of the specification.
 The schema contains the list of transformations that semantic conventions undergo.
-  The schema is be available to be referred and downloaded at well known URL:
+  The schema is to be available, to be referred and downloaded at a well known URL:
   `https://opentelemetry.io/schemas/<version>` (where `<version>` matches the specification version number).

 - OpenTelemetry instrumentation libraries include the OpenTelemetry Schema URL in all emitted telemetry.
-This is currently work in progress, [here is an example](https://github.com/open-telemetry/opentelemetry-go/blob/8ba6da8f3e5380629fcd72057fe0f827a9e23493/sdk/resource/os.go#L50) of how it is done in Go SDK's Resource detectors.
+This is currently work-in-progress, [here is an example](https://github.com/open-telemetry/opentelemetry-go/blob/8ba6da8f3e5380629fcd72057fe0f827a9e23493/sdk/resource/os.go#L50) of how it is done in Go SDK's Resource detectors.